HypothesisWorks/hypothesis/guides/review.rst

    examples that were previously hard to discover.
 4. If appropriate, come with a test in test_shrink_quality.py showing how they improve the shrinker.

+Note that the same rules will apply to the Ruby and Rust packages from version 1.0, but are more relaxed in practice while we are catching up with features that are already well proven in Python.

 ~~~~~~~~~~~~~~~~~~~~~~
 Non-Blocking Questions